|

 President with Dr. Brown continuing as the school's President.
 Dr. Brown

 voted for this proposal.
+One

 week later, Dr Brown protested to Pastor Kilpatrick concerning his displeasure